 We kindly ask you to be at the Silfra car park 15 Minutes prior to your tour starts.

-Unfortunately glasses don’t create a seal between your face and the mask.
-We recommend to wear contact lenses instead.
+No. Unfortunately, glasses don’t create a seal between your face and the mask.
+We recommend wearing contact lenses instead.

-Some snorkeling tours match with a dive tour, and then you will be in the same area at the same time.
-You will however be in separate groups with separate guides, and wont be in the water exactly at the same time
+Some snorkelling tours match with a dive tour, and then you will be in the same area at the same time.
+You will, however, be in separate groups with separate guides, and won’t be in the water exactly at the same time.

 When snorkelling in Iceland you will be wearing a dry suit, hood and gloves made of neoprene, along with fins, mask and snorkel.
-This equipment will make it not only possible, but also very enjoyable, to stay in the water despite the low temperature.
+This equipment will make it not only possible but also very enjoyable, to stay in the water despite the low temperature.
 It is a fantastic experience.

-No, you don’t need any previous experience of snorkeling, but it is important that you can swim independently and that you are comfortable in the water.
+No, you don’t need any previous experience to snorkel, but it is important that you can swim independently and that you are comfortable in the water.

-Please wear or bring some long underwear, and some warm socks.
+Please wear or bring some long underwear and some warm socks.
 Wool or fleece is the best material to wear.
 You will be wearing your long underwear and warm socks under the dry suit.

-The idea behind the dry suit is that it should keep your body dry.
-We are using top quality dry suits from respected manufacturers.
-It can be good to know that where is always a small risk that water can enter the dry suit.
-This is not dangerous, but can feel a little cold.
-We recommend you bring a spare set of clothes and a towel, just in case.
+We provide dry suits so that your body stays dry, and you will also wear undergarments to keep you warm.
+We use high-quality neoprene dry suits from Waterproof International and O´Three.
+But it is good to know that there is always a small risk that water can enter the dry suit.
+This is not dangerous but can feel a little cold, so we recommend you bring a spare set of clothes and a towel, just in case.
 Kindly note that your hands and face will get wet, which is completely normal and not actually that cold.

-We provide undergarment and neoprene dry suits from Waterproof and 0’Three.
-We also provide neoprene hood and neoprene wet gloves to protect your head and hands from the cold.
+We provide an undergarment and neoprene dry suit from Waterproof and 0’Three.
+We also provide a neoprene hood and neoprene wet gloves to protect your head and hands from the cold.
 You will also be given fins, mask and snorkel.